 We propose a simple model to simultaneously explain four observed flavor anomalies while generating the neutrino mass at the one-loop level.
-Specifically, we address the measured anomalous magnetic dipole moments of muon, $\Delta a_\mu$ , and electron, $\Delta a_e$, the observed anomaly of $b\ra s l^+ l^-$ in the $B$-meson decays, and the Cabibbo-angle anomaly.
+Specifically, we address the measured anomalous magnetic dipole moments of the muon, $\Delta a_\mu$ , and electron, $\Delta a_e$, the observed anomaly of $b\ra s l^+ l^-$ in the $B$-meson decays, and the Cabibbo-angle anomaly.
 The model consists of four colorful new degrees of freedom: three scalar leptoquarks with the Standard Model quantum numbers $(3,3,-1/3),(3,2,1/6)$, and $(3,1,2/3)$, and one pair of down-quark-like vector fermion in $(3,1,-1/3)$.
 The baryon number is assumed to be conserved for simplicity.

-Phenomenologically viable solution with minimal number of real parameters can be found to accommodate all the above mentioned anomalies and produce the approximate, close to $1\sigma$, neutrino oscillation pattern at the same time.
+Phenomenologically viable solutions with the minimal number of real parameters can be found to accommodate all the above-mentioned anomalies and produce the approximate, close to $1\sigma$, neutrino oscillation pattern at the same time.
 From general consideration, the model robustly predicts: (1) neutrino mass is of the normal hierarchy type, and (2) ${\cal M}^\nu_{ee}\lesssim 3\times 10^{-4}\mev$.